bluesky66-dev/kibana/packages/kbn-dev-utils/certs/README.md

 ## Certificate generation

-[Elasticsearch cert-util](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html) and [OpenSSL](https://www.openssl.org/) were used to generate these certificates.
-The following commands were used from the root directory of Elasticsearch:
+[HyperSec cert-util](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html) and [OpenSSL](https://www.openssl.org/) were used to generate these certificates.
+The following commands were used from the root directory of HyperSec:

 ```
 # Generate the PKCS #12 keystore for a CA, valid for 50 years